A Nightmare on Elm Street 3: Dream Warriors: Writing

 Wes Craven has said, about the franchise's guidance by he and Bruce Wagner, that "we decided that it could no longer be one person fighting Freddy.
 It had to be a group, because the souls of Freddy's victims have made Freddy stronger".
-He also called Heather Langenkamp to ask her if he may include her character Nancy in the script, which she agreed to.
+He also called Heather Langenkamp to ask her if he may include her character Nancy in the script, to which she agreed.
 In interviews with cast and crew in the DVD extras, it is revealed that the original idea for the film centered around the kids separately traveling to a specific location to die by suicide.
 Later it would be discovered that the common link between the youths was that they dreamed of Freddy Krueger.
 Since suicide was a taboo social issue, the storyline was abandoned.
 Some aspects of the idea remained in the film.

 In Craven's and Wagner's original script, the characters were somewhat different from what was eventually filmed.
 Nancy was neither a dream expert nor a mental health professional.
 Kristen (named Kirsten in this script) only stayed in the institution briefly; she had a father and her mother Elaine was named Alice.
 Neil's last name was Guinness instead and his character was much younger.
 Dr. Elizabeth Simms's last name was Maddalena, Taryn White was African-American, Joey Crusel was the one who built the model of a house and had trouble getting around (although he did not use a wheelchair), and Philip Anderson was a thirteen-year-old.
 Will Stanton's name was originally Laredo, he had long hair, did not use a wheelchair, and was the one who made the clay puppets.
 This script also described the ranch house where Krueger was born, and that is the house that shows up in the kids' dreams rather than the Elm Street house.
 Wes Craven specifies the house in his original script to be "an architectural portal to [Freddy's dreamscape].
 It is virtually a limitless world of the human psyche in all of its dimensions ...
 So you can enter this other world through the house or dreams or madness or hallucinations or special psychic states that various people have".